What Is Crohn's Disease?

 Fistulas are connections that form from the intestines to another part of the body due to the inflammation.
 Fistulas may form from one part of the intestine to another and cause more diarrhea.
 They may also connect to near-by organs such as the bladder and cause recurrent infections.
 In some patients, fistulas may form around the anus and result in infections.
 There are some medications that may help fistulas heal, but they may require surgery.

 Patients with Crohn's disease may have symptoms in parts of their body outside of the digestive system.

-Eyes.
 Some patients with Crohn's disease develop inflammation in the eyes, called iritis or uveitis.
-Iritis may results in redness or eye pain and may fluctuate with the severity of the digestive symptoms of Crohn's disease.
-Uveitis may results in severe eye pain and loss of vision.
+Iritis may result in redness or eye pain and may fluctuate with the severity of the digestive symptoms of Crohn's disease.
+Uveitis may result in severe eye pain and loss of vision.
 Patients with Crohn's should see an eye doctor on a regular basis and report any changes in their vision to their doctor immediately.

-Skin.
-There are two conditions related with Crohn's disease, erythema nodosum and pyoderma gangrenosum.
-Erythema nodosum are painful red bumps under the skin that may develop when the Crohn's disease flares, these lesions will often respond to the medication for Crohn's disease.
+There are two conditions related to Crohn's disease, erythema nodosum and pyoderma gangrenosum.
+Erythema nodosum is painful red bumps under the skin that may develop when the Crohn's disease flares, these lesions will often respond to the medication for Crohn's disease.
 Pyoderma gangrenosum are skin ulcers that may form either with or without a flare of Crohn's digestive symptoms.